Have you been contemplating quitting tobacco? Not only smoking, but even chewable tobacco is equally addictive and harmful.

 Here are some easy tips to get you on the way to achieve your goal of having a Tobacco-free life:

 - WILL POWER: Everything in life depends on how badly you want it.
 Once you set your mind to something, impossible is nothing.

 - SET A QUIT DATE: Setting a specific date (e.g your birthday, child's birthday) and going cold turkey is the best way.
 May not help some, for which try the next step.

-- SEEK HELP – Do not be ashamed of speaking to your psychiatrist for both counseling and medication to help boost this process.
+- SEEK HELP: Do not be ashamed of speaking to your psychiatrist for both counselling and medication to help boost this process.
 Nicotine is addictive and you may need some help to quit.

-- MEDITATION & HYPNOSIS – Both help with increasing your will power and sticking to your resolution.
+- MEDITATION and HYPNOSIS: Both help with increasing your willpower and sticking to your resolution.
 After all, it is mind over body.

-- BUST THE BIGGEST MYTH - Many smokers and tobacco chewers are convinced that they can not have regular bowel movement (motions) without their daily fix.
+- BUST THE BIGGEST MYTH: Many smokers and tobacco chewers are convinced that they can not have a regular bowel movement (motions) without their daily fix.
 This is absolutely a myth and needs to be addressed by a good doctor.
 If you do have constipation, it will mostly last a few days at maximum.
 There are many methods to avoid this as well.